epfl-ada/ada-2024-project-d2ptm/README.md

 This lack of data can lead to biased insights, as the missing revenue values may disproportionately affect lower-budget or independent films.
 As a result, our analysis might favor higher-budget films, giving an incomplete and potentially skewed view of the U.S. movie industry.

-### Methodology
+### Clustering Methodology

 TODO

+## Team organization

+Each member will focus on answering one of the above research questions:

+- Research question 1: Petr Grinberg
+- Research question 2: Paul Guillon
+- Research question 3: Maksim Vasiliev
+- Research question 4: Daniil Pyatko
+- Research question 5: Tymur Tytarenko

 ## Proposed timeline

-TODO, mb merge with team organization.

-## Team organization

-The full list of authors and the assigned tasks for the Project-3 are presented below:

-- Petr Grinberg
-- Daniil Pyatko
-- Paul Guillon
-- Maksim Vasiliev
-- Tymur Tytarenko
+- 15/11 - 29/11: Homework 2
+- 30/11 - 13/12: Answer research questions individually
+- 14/12 - 20/12: Create datastory/website together

 ## References